1998–99 NFL playoffs: NFC: Atlanta Falcons 20, San Francisco 49ers 18

 In the third quarter, the 49ers drove all the way to the Falcons 3-yard line.
 But safety Eugene Robinson intercepted a pass from Young and returned it 77 yards to the 49ers 20-yard line, leading to Morten Andersen's 29-yard field goal.
 Later in the quarter, the 49ers drove deep into Falcons territory again, only to have Young throw an interception to William White, who returned the ball 14 yards with a personal foul on the 49ers adding another 15.
 Atlanta got the ball on the 49ers 36-yard line, and a 16-yard reception by Tony Martin on third and 8 got the team close enough to score on Andersen's second field goal, giving his team a 20–10 lead early in the fourth quarter.

 San Francisco responded with an 87-yard, 13-play drive, featuring a 33-yard completion from Young to Stokes.
 On the last play, Young ran the ball into the end zone for an 8-yard touchdown.
 Backup quarterback Ty Detmer fumbled the snap on the extra point attempt, but he picked up the ball and threw it to Clark for a successful 2-point conversion to make it 20–18 with 2:57 left in the game.
 San Francisco managed to force a punt, but Dan Stryzinski managed to pin them back at their own 4-yard line with 34 seconds and no timeouts left.
 Young threw a 24-yard completion to Levy on the second play after that.
 But on the next play, White's interception at midfield as time expired sealed the victory.
 This was the last game for Jerry Markbreit as he retired from officiating NFL football.
 His first postseason assignment was the 1978 Pro Bowl, and he never failed to get a playoff assignment for the next 20 seasons.
 He still holds the record for Super Bowls for referees with four (XVII, XXI, XXVI and XXIX).

 This was the first postseason meeting between the 49ers and Falcons.

+This was Steve Young's final playoff game.